dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ## Primary Key

-Each table must have a primary key.
-The primary separator `---` separates the primary key attributes above from the secondary attributes below.
-All the attributes above the primary separator, jointly, comprise the primary key.

-Primary key attributes cannot have default values.

 All tables must have a primary key: a set of attributes that uniquely identify each row.
 The primary key attributes are always the first attributes in the table definition.
-The primary key separator is required in the table definition.
 The primary key can have one attribute (simple primary key), multiple attributes (composite primary key), or zero attributes (singleton table).
 A singleton table cannot have more than one row.

+The primary separator `---` is required in each table definition.
+It separates the primary key attributes above from the secondary attributes below: all the attributes above the primary separator, jointly, comprise the primary key.

+Primary key attributes cannot have default values.

+## Schema Normalization

+Tables must be designed in a normalized form where each table is designed to contain one well-defined entity type with the same attributes and uniquely identified by its primary key.
+All attributes must directly relate to the entity identified by the primary key.

+Schema normalization aims to break up tables that are used to store multiple entity types into several tables, each containing one entity type.

 ## Indexes and Unique Constraints
 Besides the primary key, a table may have a number of secondary indexes on combinations of fields.